Quick Audit finder

 Clubs, associations, arts and cultural organisations, unions, charities, childcare organisations and many other not for profit organisations require regular auditing to satisfy the requirements of their constitution, to protect members and to meet legislative standards.

-Importantly, new legislation takes effect from 1 July 2016 that requires many clubs and associations (those with a turnover exceeding $250,000) to have an audit or review conducted for the first time.
+Importantly, legislation took effect from 1 July 2016 that requires many clubs and associations (those with a turnover exceeding $250,000) to have an audit or review conducted for the first time.

 For some, the audit can be a simple process.
 However those that operate bars or entertainment facilities, process ticket sales, own and manage valuable property, or disburse funds, demand a more intensive and comprehensive auditing system.